Welcome to Success In Veterinary Practice Blog

-As small animal veterinarians we sometime fight to make the ends meet – especially with time.
-There is a constant demand on our time, an expatiation for us to be better in communication, and still develop our veterinary skills and knowledge.
+As small animal veterinarians, we sometimes fight to make the ends meet – especially with time.
+There is a constant demand on our time, and expatriation for us to be better in communication, and still develop our veterinary skills and knowledge.

-We see an ever growing competition and and our business have never been changing as much as it is now.
-We also have to use our valuable time to develop new (and foreign) skills like online markering and social media.
+We see an ever-growing competition and our business have never been changing as much as it is now.
+We also have to use our valuable time to develop new (and foreign) skills like online marketing and social media.

-On the same time we want keep the mental balance and be happy with excess energy when we are with family and friends
+At the same time, we want to keep the mental balance and be happy with excess energy when we are with family and friends